mlhaus/food-store/README.md

    - Modify the URLROOT variable in the app/config/config.php file.
 1. Move the /css, /images, /js, and /plugins folders inside the /public folder.
 1. Move the about.html, index.html, product.html, and products.html files inside the /app/views/pages folder.
-1. From the index.html file, move lines 411 to the end to the app/views/inc/footer.php file.
+1. From the index.html file, move lines 399 to the end to the app/views/inc/footer.php file.
    - Add `<?php echo URLROOT; ?>/` to each `<script>` tag.
-1. In config.php, define 5 global variables CURRENTYEAR, SITENAME, FACEBOOK_URL, TWITTER_URL, and INSTAGRAM_URL.
-Write code to set CURRENTYEAR to the current year, set the SITENAME to your name, and set the other 3 variables to fictious social media URLs.
+1. In config.php, define 2 global variables CURRENTYEAR and SITENAME.
+Write code to set CURRENTYEAR to the current year, and set the SITENAME to your name.
-1. In footer.php, write PHP code to replace "20XX" with the CURRENTYEAR variable, "Your Name" with the SITENAME variable, and the three "#" symbols with the FACEBOOK_URL, TWITTER_URL, and INSTAGRAM_URL variables.
+1. In footer.php, write PHP code to replace "20XX" with the CURRENTYEAR variable, and "Your Name" with the SITENAME variable.
    - Add `<?php echo URLROOT; ?>/` to each `<img>` tag.
 1. From the index.html file, move lines 43-89 to the app/views/inc/navbar.php file.
    - Add `<?php echo URLROOT; ?>/` to each `<a>` and `<img>` tag.
 Modify the link paths to "pages/about" and "pages/products".